ImperialCollegeLondon/natural_number_game/README.md

 Building the natural numbers in Lean.

-To a mathematician, the fact that the natural numbers are a commutative semiring is a theorem.
+Brief overview: to a mathematician, the fact that the natural numbers are a commutative semiring is a theorem.
 It's a level in a game.

 To the computer scientists, it is a definition.

-The difference between their opinion and our opinion is a bunch of data which it is hard for mathematicians to set up and understand This repo just gives it to them, and just leaves the mathematicians
-****the job of proving the theorems.
+The difference between their opinion and our opinion is a bunch of data which it is hard for mathematicians to set up and understand This repo just gives it to them, and just leaves the mathematicians the job of proving the theorems.

 See INSTRUCTIONS.txt for instructions for Lean-competent people.
 (how do I make this a live link?)